dart-lang/site-www/src/_guides/language/language-tour.md

 For more information about `async` and `await`, see [asynchrony support](#asynchrony-support).

-You can invoke `loadLibrary()` multiple times on a library without problems.
+You can invoke the `loadLibrary()` multiple times in a library without problems.
 The library is loaded only once.

 Keep in mind the following when you use deferred loading: